top of page

 Michigan's Inspiring Lighthouse Keepers

 An uplifting 45-minutes of music, laughter, and simple honest storytelling.
 The play follows Kamryn as she relives family trips to lighthouses in Michigan, which leads to a discovery of several spectacular stories of various female lighthouse keepers of the Great Lakes.
 As she steps into these brave women’s shoes, she uncovers the tragedy of the hardships they faced and the beauty of their spirits.
 Each show is followed by a Q and A. Directed by D.B.
 Schroeder.
+Commissioned by The Lorenzo Cultural Center.

 Van-Hoosen-performing-surgery 1905.jpg